cuplv/dai/README.txt

 This README accompanies the artifact submission for PLDI paper #111 "Demanded Abstract Interpretation".

 The artifact is provided as an Ubuntu-based Docker image that includes the dependencies to build the tool and reproduce the experiments reported in the paper.

-The Dockerfile used to produce the image is provided at the end of this file, in case there are questions about the configuration or a need to rebuild the image locally (e.g. if there are issues with getting-started steps 1 and 2)
+The Dockerfile used to produce the image can be found at `~/d1a_impl/Dockerfile` or in the `artifact` branch of github.com/cuplv/d1a_impl, in case you need to rebuild the image locally or have questions about its configuration.

 These instructions describe how to get the image running on your local machine and replicate the papers' experiments.

-NB: Many utilities (notably the build system `dune`) are installed through OPAM, the OCaml package manager.
-If you ever see a "command not found" error, it is likely that you need to run `eval $(opam env)` to put any OPAM-managed binaries on your $PATH.
-Unfortunately, this is per-bash-session and cannot be preconfigured in the Docker image.

 =====================
 Getting Started Guide